Andrews2017/africanlp-public-datasets/README.md

 <!-- ## Part-of-Speech Tagging -->

 # Contributions
 This is a growing list of NLP datasets for African languages.
-Please, if there is any publicly available dataset I missed out, kindly feel free to do a pull request or email me at niyongabor.andre@gmail.com to add it.
+Please, if there is any publicly available dataset I missed out, kindly feel free to add it by doing a pull request, contacting me on [Twitter](https://twitter.com/andre_niyongabo), or emailing me at niyongabor.andre@gmail.com.